hushrilab/kinova-movo/README.md

 15. Always look at the robot if there is potential collision
 16. htop
 17. Kill the process: sudo kill -9 #PID
   a.
 Fn+f3

+## Shut down the robot
-18. Bring the robot to initial position
+1. Bring the robot to initial position
-19. Kill movo1 first, and then movo2
+2. Kill movo1 first, and then movo2
-20. Cd src/kinova-movo
+3. Cd src/kinova-movo
   a. git status
   b. git checkout master
-21. cd .. /.., catkin build
+4. cd .. /.., catkin build
-22. sudo shutdown -h now (on both movo1 and movo2)
+5. sudo shutdown -h now (on both movo1 and movo2)

 ## Original MOVO README
 MOVO repository for the Kinova mobile manipulator